-Leichner Landfill History
+Leichner Landfill history

 The Leichner Brothers Land Reclamation Corporation began receiving garbage and other waste at the site in the late 1930s.
 Garbage was burned and buried for almost 50 years until environmental studies found that decaying wastes from the unlined landfill had contaminated groundwater.
 In 1987, the Washington State Department of Ecology issued a consent decree that required the landfill owners to stop further groundwater contamination and clean up the site.
 The landfill closed completely in 1991.
-Clark County and the City of Vancouver joined the property owners in the cleanup effort with an eye toward the future purchase of the site for beneficial public uses.
+Clark County and the city of Vancouver joined the property owners in the cleanup effort with an eye toward the future purchase of the site for beneficial public uses.

 The cleanup included covering the 74-acre landfill with a layer of dirt, followed by a thick membrane liner and a second layer of dirt to keep precipitation out of the landfill.
 This process is called “capping” the landfill.
 The property owners also installed a system to control methane gases generated by decaying garbage and groundwater monitoring wells to track the amount and spread of any contamination.
 Since the mid-1990s, methane production and groundwater contamination have decreased significantly.

-The 35-acre parcel at the south end of the landfill does not have the same level of regulatory constraints and offers the greatest opportunity for a range of future uses.
+The 30-acre parcel at the south end of the landfill does not have the same level of regulatory constraints and offers the greatest opportunity for a range of future uses.
 This site was the source for much of the soil used to cap the landfill and does not have contamination or cleanup issues.